 Hourly - Congregate groups of employees working in the community that share staff.
 Based on assessment of average hours of support a member needs per day at or exceeding an average of 8 hours of staff time per day.

-Program

-Related

-S5100 Retirement Services HOURLY \$28.40/staff 35% of ave
+S5100 Retirement Services HOURLY \$30.48/staff ave daily hour hours

-hour daily hours